 The Need for Collaboration and Ethical Considerations

-Collaboration between eye care professionals, researchers, and technology developers is essential to ensure that new technologies are developed and used in a way that benefits patients and reduces the risk of negligence.
-Ethical considerations, such as privacy, data security, and informed consent, must also be taken into account.
+Collaboration between eye care professionals, researchers, and technology developers is crucial to ensure that new technologies are developed and implemented in ways that prioritise patient benefits and minimise the risk of errors or negligence.
+It is equally important to address ethical considerations, such as ensuring patient privacy, safeguarding data security, and obtaining informed consent.
+By balancing innovation with ethical responsibility, we can maximise the positive impact of technological advancements in eye care while protecting patient rights and well-being.

 Making a Medical Negligence Claim with National Claims